mminer/mminer.github.com/_posts/2015-05-11-level-editing-off-the-beaten-path.md

 ---
 layout: post
-title:  "Level Editing off the Beaten Path"
-date:   2015-05-11
 ---

+# Level Editing off the Beaten Path

 First a quick story.
 Most game jams I participate in, despite best intentions, result in a confusing mess of a game on the verge of unplayability.
 Even the more successful efforts only offer a few minutes of play.
 Granted, going from nothing to a playable game in one or two days is nontrivial, so expecting anything meatier than a quick mechanics demo is unrealistic.